fdonnet/ubik_accounting/README.md

 Or, in Visual Studio, you can set the Aspire Host project as project startup and you will be able to play/debug with all the dependencies.

+Rerun after the first initial load.
+The keycloack container is not fully ready the first time.
+But after a rerun of the AppHost project, it will works.

 ## 2) For the Kubernetes/Minikube guys

 For detailed instructions on deploying locally with Minikube, please refer to the [local deployment guide](./deploy/deploy-local-readme.md).